Resuming Public Worship

 - The entrance doors will be fixed open to reduce contact and to increase ventilation.
 Where possible, windows will also be open to enable ventilation inside the church.

 - You will notice that social distancing reminders are in place inside the churches and alternate pews closed off to enable social distancing.

 - To reduce the risk of contact contamination, service sheets are not allowed to be used.

 - The words will be projected onto a screen for the congregation to follow.

-- Paper service sheets will be available only for those in the south aisle who may not be able to see the screen easily.
+- Paper service sheets will be available only for those who may not be able to see the screen easily.
 If you use one, please take it home with you to recycle.